v5ma/selfawarenetworks/13san.md

 Now make a bootstrap including consciousness.

 Consciousness isn’t bolted on after the physics.
 In Self Aware Networks the bootstrap is the state where every phase pattern is instantly readable everywhere; that universal readability is consciousness.
 Loop and awareness co-arise—nothing left to add.

+I modeled Self Aware Networks on the electrophysiology we actually observe: millisecond-scale coincidence detection in cortical micro-columns, the gamma–beta–theta nesting Buzsáki mapped in behaving rodents, and the long-range phase-reset pulses from thalamic and hub cortical neurons that Fries, Lakatos, and others have quantified.
+Those empirical timing laws became the update equations—variable spike duration as the writable symbol, coincidence as the read head, hub pulses as the tape shifter.
+No metaphors, just the same causal timing loops transcribed into code.